energysistem/manuals/42817- Energy Earphones 1 Bluetooth/en/02-maintenance.md

 ## Care and maintenance

-*	Do not expose your *Energy Earphones Sport Bluetooth* to impacts, dust, direct sunlight, humidity or high temperatures.
+*	Do not expose your *Energy Earphones 1 Bluetooth* to impacts, dust, humidity or high temperatures.

-*	Do not use corrosive nor abrasive cleaning products.
+* Do not use neither corrosive nor abrasive cleaning products.

-*	Keep your earphones clean and dust free.
-Clean them with a soft and dry cloth.
+* Keep the earphones clean and free of dust using a soft dry cloth.

-*	Do not disassemble the device.
-All reparation should be done exclusively Energy Sistem Technology, S.A. qualified staff.
+* Do not dismantle the device.
+All repair works should be carried out exclusively by qualified staff of Energy Sistem Technology, S.A.

-*	Be sure to keep your *Energy Earphones Sport Bluetooth* turned off while not in use.
-Do not leave battery completely discharged for a long period of time.
+* Please make sure that your *Energy Earphones 1 Bluetooth* are turned off when you are not using them and do not store them with an empty battery for long periods of time.